 Stay in Northern Italy At These Best Brescia Hotels

-For this best hotels in Brescia list, we’ve chosen hotels ranging from more budget friendly three star properties all the way to five stars hotel in the city center, and even resorts just minutes outside of Brescia.
+For this best hotels in Brescia list, we’ve chosen hotels ranging from more budget-friendly three-star properties all the way to five-star hotels in the city center, and even resorts just minutes outside of Brescia.

 1) AC Hotel Brescia

 Just over one kilometer from the city center, AC Hotel Brescia is one of the city’s more modern and trendy hotels.
 The moment you enter the lobby, you’ll see that the hotel was designed to impress visitors.
 The large stylish rooms come with the usual perks like flat-screen TVs, a mini bar, views over the city, and more.
 Enjoy the hotel’s restaurant to sample international and Italian cuisine and their daily American breakfast buffet – you can even take a “grab and go” breakfast if you’re anxious to explore Brescia and the surrounding area.
 If you need to work off carbs from all the pasta you’re eating, there are gym facilities onsite.
 Expect prices to start from €90 per night during peak season.

 Location: Via Giulio Quinto Stefana 3, 25126

 Situated directly in the city center, Albergo Orologio is a three-star budget-friendly option when staying in Brescia.
 While the rooms are simple, some come with grand wooden beamed ceilings, king-sized beds, and small balconies.
 There’s a daily breakfast to help you start your day and as the hotel’s located in the most happening part of the city, plenty of other attractive dining options are nearby.
 What sets this hotel apart from others here is how incredibly friendly their staff is.
 For example, when I stayed there, they took care to provide me with a lactose-free meal each day.
 Expect prices to start from €75 per night during peak season.